 You’ll get info on all the basics including steps, distance travelled, active minutes, calories burned and activity.
 In the morning the accompanying smartphone apps will spit out detailed info on sleep.
 There’s also Connected GPS which is a fancy way of saying the devices can piggyback onto your smartphone’s satellite’s signal for more precise tracking of outdoor exercise.

 Fitbit Versa Lite

-So let’s just right to the differences.
+So let’s quit wasting time and just right to the differences.

 In terms of fitness, there is also the lack of lap tracking for swimming on Lite and while Fitbit Coach provides on-screen workouts on Versa, the on-screen sessions won’t run on Lite.

 When it comes to non-fitness features, its clear as day that neither of these two come even close to the Apple Watch.
 But they give it a decent attempt with notifications (calls, texts, calendar events push notifications from your favourite apps) and an app store.